What you need to do if you’ve been accused of sexual assault?

 Under Section 40 of the Crimes Act, sexual assault is defined as “intentional sexual touching to which the recipient does not consent and the accused does not reasonably believe that the recipient consents.”

-• The accused intentionally carried out the alleged contact – the contact doesn’t have to be direct, nor is it limited to certain types of contact, provided that…
+• The accused intentionally carried out the alleged contact – it doesn’t have to be direct, nor is it limited to certain types of contact, provided that…

-• Consent was not given – Victorian law recognises that consent can be withdrawn, and that certain variables can impact one’s ability to consent
+• Consent was not given – Victorian law recognises that consent can be withdrawn and that certain variables can impact one’s ability to consent.
+Learn more about consent and sexual assault laws in Victoria.

-• There was no reasonable assumption of consent – the prosecution needs to prove that there was no way of misinterpreting the situation as having provided consent
+• There was no reasonable assumption of consent – the prosecution must prove that there was no way of misinterpreting the situation as having provided consent.

 Notice how it doesn’t mention sexual penetration anywhere.